Chellitcoin Reaches Self Reported Market Capitalization of $3.96 Billion (CHLT)

-Chellitcoin (CHLT) traded flat against the US dollar during the 1 day period ending at 9:00 AM E.T. on December 6th.
-Chellitcoin has a total market capitalization of $3.96 billion and approximately $10.49 worth of Chellitcoin was traded on exchanges in the last day.
-In the last week, Chellitcoin has traded flat against the US dollar.
-One Chellitcoin token can now be bought for $0.0081 or 0.00000018 BTC on exchanges.
+Chellitcoin (CHLT) traded flat against the dollar during the 1 day period ending at 15:00 PM ET on December 10th.
+One Chellitcoin token can currently be bought for approximately $0.0081 or 0.00000018 BTC on popular exchanges.
+Chellitcoin has a market cap of $3.96 billion and approximately $10.49 worth of Chellitcoin was traded on exchanges in the last day.
+During the last week, Chellitcoin has traded down 0% against the dollar.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.